nyaruka/goflow/docs/md/expressions.md

 <a name="function:extract"></a>

-## extract(array, properties...)
+## extract(dict, properties...)

-Takes a dict and returns a new dict by extracting only them named properties.
+Takes a dict and returns a new dict by extracting only the named properties.

 If a single property is specified, the function returns that single value.
 If multiple properties are specified the returned value is a new dict with those properties.